-The conservative spodumene concentrate selling price forecasts in the early years of the Bandeira mine life of US\$1,000-\$1,600/t for the years 2026 to 2028 resulted in an increased payback period of the project compared to the PEA results from October 2023 (41 months compared to 14 months).
+The conservative spodumene concentrate selling price forecasts in the early years of the Bandeira mine life of US\$1,000-\$1,600/t for the years 2026 to 2028.
 Fastmarkets forecasts a higher long-term price based on strong demand and supply fundamentals, which is expected to benefit the Project's overall economics in the future.